 Hover your mouse over the status icon to view a tooltip with details on the detected issue.

-The user account associated with your Mimecast credentials needs to have
+The integration must be configured with the Client ID, Secret Key, and Data Source(s).
+Also, the user account associated with your Mimecast credentials needs to have

 Create a Mimecast Source